CURLINFO_PROXY_SSL_VERIFYRESULT(3) Introduction to Library Functions

 NAME

-CURLINFO_PROXY_SSL_VERIFYRESULT - get the result of the proxy
+CURLINFO_PROXY_SSL_VERIFYRESULT - result of proxy certificate

-certificate verification
+verification

 SYNOPSIS